 The German Tiger (above) and Panther (below) tanks were iconic, but neither was ever produced in significant enough numbers to achieve real strategic impact.
-Even so, they were extraordinarily potent tanks that were better in quality than anything the Allies had until the closing stages of the War.
+Even so, they were extraordinarily potent and qualitatively better than anything the Allies had until the closing stages of the War.

-Despite their omnipotence, early Tigers were underpowered and their weight often put too much stress on key driveline components.
-Though some were lost to enemy action, others fell into enemy hands intact after being abandoned by their crews when they broke down.
-Despite various issues, the Tiger I and Tiger II were among the standout tank designs of the Second World War.
+Despite its omnipotence, the Tigers I was never produced in significant enough numbers to contribute a decisive effect.
+It was mostly used in small numbers and at a time when the Wehrmacht was retreating instead of advancing.
+In fact, it was intended to be an assault tank.
+Though some were lost to enemy action, many fell into Allied hands intact after being abandoned by their crews when they ran out of fuel or crucial spare parts.
+Both Tiger I and Tiger II were large, complex beasts that were time-consuming and expensive to produce.
+Even so, they remain among the standout tank designs of the Second World War.
 Few other tanks provided a more potent mix of firepower, protection and mobility.
 The major problem with the Tiger is that only 1,347were ever produced.
 The Tiger II was even more formidable, but again numbers were limited, with only 489 made.

-The Panther was in many ways superior to the Tiger.
-It was a better balance of the iron triangle because it had a higher power-to-weight ratio relative to the Tiger offering improved mobility.
+The Panther was in some ways superior to the Tiger.
+It was a better balance of the iron triangle because it had a higher power-to-weight ratio relative to the Tiger offering improved cross-country agility.
 Mounting the 75mm KwK 42 L/70 gun it could also penetrate the frontal armour of a T-34 at 1,500 metres.
 Thirdly, it had equal protection at a lesser weight through the use of sloped armour.
-However, initial versions of the Panther proved to be extremely unreliable.
+However, initial versions of the Panther proved to be so unreliable that they were a liability in combat.
 It wasn’t until the Panther Ausf.
-G appeared in early 1944, that it began to have an impact in combat.
+G appeared in early 1944, that it began to have an impact.
 Total Panther numbers were around 6,000manufactured by the end of the War, but less than 3,000 of the Ausf.
 G version were produced.

-In contrast to the Tiger and Panther, the Soviets built 84,070 T-34/76s and T-34/85s while some 49,000 Shermans rolled-off American production lines.Military historians tend to regard the T-34 and Sherman as more significant than any German tank because they were engineered in a way that allowed them to be mass produced in vast numbers at a lower cost.
-While absolute numbers frequently made the difference between victory and defeat, they also made through-life support easier and less expensive.
+In contrast to Tiger and Panther tanks, the Soviets built 84,070 T-34/76s and T-34/85s while some 49,000 Shermans rolled-off American production lines.Military historians tend to regard the T-34 and Sherman as more significant than any German tank because they were engineered in a way that allowed them to be mass produced in vast numbers at a lower cost.
+While absolute numbers frequently made the difference between victory and defeat, they also made equipment support easier and less expensive.
 Therefore, production volumes and supportability are important additional evaluation criteria in terms of overall impact.

 The Panzer III (above) and Panzer IV (below) were the primary tanks of the Germany Army during WW2 and were pivotal in achieving its early war victories.